Code-Institute-Submissions/milestonetwo/README.md

 - Perhaps adding a currancy converter so users are able to also compare spending in various locations.

 ## Technologies Used
-the technologies I used to complete this project are:
+The technologies that I used to complete this project are:
 - [JQuery](https://jquery.com)
 - BOOTSTRAP
 - Google Maps API
+- Google Fonts

 ## Testing